fluxcd/flagger/docs/gitbook/how-it-works.md

 and at the same time, measures the requests success rate as well as the average response duration.
 You can extend the canary analysis with custom metrics, acceptance and load testing to harden the validation process of your app release process.

+If you are running multiple service meshes or ingress controllers in the same cluster, you can override the global provider for a specific canary with `spec.provider`.

 ### Canary target